-Jonathan Cook February 23, 2016
+By Jonathan Cook February 25, 2016

-Benjamin Netanyahu's government in Tel Aviv is drafting legislation that ought to resolve in observers' minds the question of whether Israel is the democracy it proudly claims to be.
-The bill empowers a three-quarters majority of the Israeli parliament to oust a sitting MP.
+Benjamin Netanyahu's government is drafting legislation that ought to resolve in observers' minds the question of whether Israel is the democracy it proudly claims to be.
+The bill empowers a three-quarters majority of the parliament to oust a sitting MP.